 - a.)
 DOEE manages stormwater management, soil erosion and sedimentation control and currently charges property owners a stormwater fee based on the amount of impervious surface of each property.
 Applicable projects shall comply with the 2013 Stormwater Management Rule. - b.)
-Related to stormwater management, DOEE also administers sustainable practices incentive programs including the following: RiverSmarts Rewards and the Stormwater Retention Credit Trading Program.
-GW participates in these programs. - c.)
-"The Green Area Ratio is an environmental sustainability zoning regulation that sets standards for landscape and site design to help reduce stormwater runoff, improve air quality, and keep the city cooler."1

-DOEE's WaterShed Protection Division, Inspection and Enforcement Branch, reviews and approves the project landscape management plan for compliance with the required Green Area Ratio (GAR).
+Related to stormwater management, DOEE also administers sustainable practices incentive programs including the following: RiverSmarts Rewards and the Stormwater c.)
+"The Green Area Ratio is an environmental sustainability zoning regulation that sets standards for landscape and site design to help reduce stormwater runoff, improve air quality, and keep the city cooler."1 DOEE's WaterShed Protection Division, Inspection and Enforcement Branch, reviews and approves the project landscape management plan for compliance with the required Green Area Ratio (GAR).
 The project's Certified Landscape Expert is required to sign off that all GAR environmental performance features have been installed according to the approved plan.
 Refer to DOEE's website for Certified Landscape Expert required credentials and additional information on the GAR review process.